rancherfederal/carbide-docs/docs/registry-docs/z-rancher-config.md

 ### Cert Manager Helm Install

+Follow Rancher's [Connected](https://rancher.com/docs/rancher/v2.6/en/installation/install-rancher-on-k8s/#4-install-cert-manager) installation instructions, but using the following steps instead of the `helm install` command from the docs.

 After adding the Cert Manager repo and installing the CRDs, use the following to create a temporary `values.yaml` for your chart, subsituting your registry domain:

 ```